MPCA-data/tidytuesdays/show-n-tell/exercises/pair_programming.md

 pengs <- penguins

 # Now what?
-The coach will tell you.
+Ask the coach, they will guide you.
 ```

 <br>